-- Drive Lanes 1 to 2 travel lanes per direction.
-11-foot typical for each lane; however, lane widths may vary based on site characteristics and anticipated traffic volumes. - On-Street Parking Parallel, on-street parking is optional for the Major Avenue.
-If on-street parking is provided, it should located between the travel lanes and the bicycle lane. - Bicycle Lane A 5-foot on-road dedicated bike lane with a 3-foot buffer. - Landscape Panel A minimum of 8-foot wide panel for landscaping and amenity areas.
+- Drive Lanes 1 to 2 travel lanes per direction (11-foot typical for each lane; however, lane widths may vary based on site characteristics and anticipated traffic volumes). - On-Street Parking 8.5-foot wide parallel, on-street parking is optional for the Major Avenue.
+If on-street parking is provided, it should located between the travel lanes and the bicycle lane.
+The width of the parking lane includes a 2.5-foot wide curb and gutter. - Bicycle Lane A 5-foot on-road dedicated bike lane with a 3-foot buffer. - Landscape Panel A minimum of 8-foot wide panel for landscaping and amenity areas on both sides of the street.
 Street trees should be evenly spaced and understory vegetation should include hardy shrubs and ground cover.
 Street lights should be sited between trees to minimize conflicts with branches.
 Amenities such as bicycle racks, bus shelters, seating areas, and other furnishings may be located in paved areas between street trees. - Sidewalk A 6-foot sidewalk on both sides of the street.
-A 1-foot VDOT maintenance buffer behind the sidewalk should be included in the right-of-way. - Building Zone An 8 to 15-foot wide building zone.
+An additional 1-foot VDOT maintenance buffer behind the sidewalk should be included in the right-of-way.

+Building Zone - An 8 to 15-foot wide building zone.
 When ground-level retail use is provided in a building, the building zone may be used for retail browsing or outdoor dining.
 Residential uses may have stoops, porches and/or stairs within this zone.
 Supplemental plantings (to include shade and flowering trees, shrubs, flowering plants, ground cover, and grasses) may also be located in the building zone.